Scooletz/blog.scooletz.com-posts/2021-03-22-on-learning-totally-new-things.md

 ### Postponing associations

 Another thing that I try to do is postponing associations.
 At least in my case, the initial intuition, especially if this is a new subject, is often wrong.
-To help myself in building a right intuition, I try to postpone findings until a lot of angles of attack is executed.
+To help myself in building right intuition, I try to postpone findings until a lot of angles of attack is executed.
 After immersing into the topic _aha moments_ are often and represent much better quality than the initial ones, based on some loose associations.

 ### Cunningham's Law